Note

 View the resource health states of your Prometheus rule groups

-You can now view the resource health state of your Prometheus rule group in the portal.
-You can detect problems in your rule groups, such as incorrect configuration, or query throttling problems.
+View the resource health state of your Prometheus rule group in the portal to detect problems in your rule groups, such as incorrect configuration or query throttling problems.

-3. On the Resource health pane, you can see the current availability state of the rule group.
-You can also see a history of recent resource health events, up to the last 30 days.
+On the Resource health pane, view the current availability state of the rule group.
+A history of recent resource health events is also available, up to the last 30 days.

 Disable and enable rule groups